eehitchcock/100_readings/mn1/manuscripts/bl_cotton_nero_ax.md

 	- the __hand__ of the ms. is called "__strange__" by _kerby-fulton_; it is a __gothic textualis media__, __archaizing__.

 	- we find __red and blue initials__ to mark the sections of the poems; the scribe was allegedly familiar with the different metrical forms, and the __ordinatio__ changes subtly throughout the ms.

+	- there are no images of __god__ or the __virgin__, possibly because lollardy - which strongly opposed the portrayal of divinity - had already influenced this aspect of book production.

+	- the images were undoubtedly painted after the completion of the ms (although they might have been drawn at the same time).

+	- __interestingly__, the image of gawain at the green chapel perfectly mirrors the first one - gawain as the __rider__/__intruder__, the giant as the axe-wielding protector of the household.